-- To help remove dead, weak, or diseased limbs and branches
+- Removes dead, weak, or diseased limbs and branches

-- To increase the amount of light that penetrates through the canopy onto the ground
+- Increases the amount of light that penetrates through the canopy onto the ground

 At the end of the day, proper pruning habits can help keep your tree healthy and pleasant looking while correcting minor structural weaknesses.
 You might be surprised at the difference a few cuts can make!